CarlosLongarela/cl-simplest-smtp/README.txt

 But you can invite me to that coffee at any time from https://www.paypal.com/donate/?hosted_button_id=V6U6ZLFHNE6N4

+### How can I tell you about a bug, ask for a functionality or contribute to the plugin?
+The plugin development of this plugin is managed in this GitHub repository https://github.com/CarlosLongarela/cl-simplest-smtp

+You can send us issues, requests or any comments to https://github.com/CarlosLongarela/cl-simplest-smtp/issues or create a pull request to contribute with any new bug fix, functionality or any other code change.

 == Upgrade Notice ==
 Upgrade plugin from WordPress public repository or uploading the plugin zip file from WordPress admin panel -> Plugins -> Add new plugin.